jeandat/learning-ionic/README.md

 ### Classes

 I always liked css object oriented features but they come with the cost of performance and maintainability.
-I would like to try a [BEM custom approach](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) which seems to be a good compromise :
+I tried a [BEM custom approach](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) which seems to be a good compromise :

 - better performance because there is less levels of imbrication
 - better maintainability and readability
 - less regressions and complications when working with other developers

+Nonetheless, it is not a religion and normal css selectors are used [when it makes sense](http://cssguidelin.es/#bem-like-naming).

-# Run
+# High-level npm comands

 The file `package.json` contains a list of useful alias that you can invoke with `npm run <alias>`.